Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 • the twelve-cabin complex on Smoothwater Lake.

-We arrive complete with all our food and gear, get dropped off on the side of the railway line at Flindt Landing, paddle around the park for two weeks, and then hop on the train at Collins and head back south to Toronto.
-Not a lot of money there for the local tourist economy – except for the camp park permits we paid for over the telephone while chatting with the park super.
+Meanwhile, we arrived complete with all our food and gear, got dropped off on the side of the railway line at Flindt Landing, paddled around the park for two weeks, and then hopped on the train at Collins and headed back south to Toronto.
+Not a lot of money there for the local tourist economy – except for the camp park permits we paid for over the telephone while chatting with the park superintendent.

 we sit out an afternoon shower at our campsite on the west arm of Smoothrock Lake.